simpleinjector/SimpleInjector/.github/ISSUE_TEMPLATE/question-and-feature-request.md

 ---

 Write a title that summarizes the specific problem, question, or feature request.
 Your title should be specific.
-Examples:
+If you have trouble coming up with a title, consider writing the title last.
+Here are some examples of good and bad titles:

+Bad titles:
-* **Bad**: Simple Injector Confusion
+* Simple Injector Confusion
+* How to get container instance
+* sitecore upgrade issue with Simple Injector

+Good titles:
-* **Good**: How to prevent Simple Injector from resolving generated ASP.NET Core TagHelper classes?
+* How to prevent Simple Injector from resolving generated ASP.NET Core TagHelper classes?
-* **Bad**: How to get container instance
-* **Good**: Singletons are caching ThreadAbortExceptions, requiring the application to be restarted
+* Singletons are caching ThreadAbortExceptions, requiring the application to be restarted
-* **Bad**: sitecore upgrade issue with Simple Injector
-* **Good**: Can the ASP.NET Core integration cross-wiring feature work the other way around?
+* Can the ASP.NET Core integration cross-wiring feature work the other way around?

 Describe your problem, question, or feature in a clear and concise way.
 Please make sure you:

-* Do **not post a duplicate** question on StackOverflow.
-If you [raised a question](https://stackoverflow.com/questions/ask?tags=simple-injector%20ioc-container%20dependency-injection%20.net%20c%23) with the `simple-injector` tag on StackOverflow, rest assured that we already read your question.
+* Do not post a duplicate question on StackOverflow.
+If you raised a question with the `simple-injector` tag on StackOverflow, rest assured that we already read your question.
 Posting a duplicate won't make you get an answer faster.
-* Provide a **[Minimal, Complete, and Verifiable example](https://stackoverflow.com/help/mcve)** that reproduces the problem, illustrates your question, or shows the feature you are missing.
+* Provide a Minimal, Complete, and Verifiable example that reproduces the problem, illustrates your question, or shows the feature you are missing. (see: https://stackoverflow.com/help/mcve)
-* Show **what you've tried**.
+* Show what you've tried.
-* Show a **simplified, but realistic, representation of your application**.
+* Show a simplified, but realistic, representation of your application.
 We are not interested to see a large amount of source code, but DI-related questions are typically design questions and it is impossible to feedback on your design when you reduce your interfaces and classes to e.g. `IFoo`, `Flux` and `Baz`.
-* Include **complete stack trace including all exception details** of the exception and all inner exceptions in case an exception is thrown.
+* Include complete stack trace including all exception details of the exception and all inner exceptions in case an exception is thrown.
-* Do **not include screen shots** of [code](https://idownvotedbecau.se/imageofcode), but provide actual code
+* Do not include screen shots of code, but provide actual code (see: https://idownvotedbecau.se/imageofcode)
-* Do ensure that code listing don't have a **line width that exceeds 100 characters**, as that would cause horizontal scrollbars, which make it harder to view the code.
+* Do ensure that code listing don't have a line width that exceeds 100 characters, as that would cause horizontal scrollbars, which make it harder to view the code.
-* Do not include screen shots of [exceptions](https://idownvotedbecau.se/imageofanexception/), but paste the actual exception details
+* Do not include screen shots of exceptions, but paste the actual exception details (see: https://idownvotedbecau.se/imageofanexception/)
-* Make sure that code and exception details are [formatted correctly](https://help.github.com/en/articles/creating-and-highlighting-code-blocks) and ideally include the programming language (typically `c#`).
-This way GitHub will highlight the code automatically.
+* Make sure that code and exception details are formatted correctly and ideally include the programming language (typically `c#`).
+This way GitHub will highlight the code automatically. (see: https://help.github.com/en/articles/creating-and-highlighting-code-blocks)
-* Follow the guidelines given by Stack Overflow and [IDownvotedBecau.se](https://idownvotedbecau.se/) about asking good questions.
+* Follow the guidelines given by Stack Overflow and https://idownvotedbecau.se/ about asking good questions.
 * If you think a feature is missing, consider providing an example of a possible API.